jahtex2000/ideas/books/book_ideas.md

 - [ ] Website designing for beginners
 - [ ] Debugging with the Grace Hopper Method
 - [ ] Blockchains with BASIC
+- [x] Website for developers, Bricklayer and Plumber